 - on communion Sundays (generally first Sunday of the month), bringing your own communion elements from home or celebrating using a prepackaged individual communion packet.

 Sanctuary windows and doors will be open to maximize airflow and minimize touch points.
 If it's cold outside, bundle up, if it's hot, grab a fan to wave!

 The rearmost pews are marked off to allow for seating at 6-feet from other worshippers.
-Some people will be wearing masks and distancing, others not.
-We will respect that we are each in different places in navigating the pandemic's current trajectory.

 Staying Home When Sick

 - are experiencing any symptoms such as fever (100.0ºF and above) or chills, cough, shortness of breath, sore throat, fatigue, headache, muscle/body aches, runny nose/congestion, new loss of taste or smell, or nausea, vomiting or diarrhea;

 - have had “close contact” with an individual diagnosed with COVID-19.
 “Close contact” means living in the same household as a person who has tested positive for COVID-19, caring for a person who has tested positive for COVID19, being within 6 feet of a person who has tested positive for COVID-19 for 15 minutes or more, or coming in direct contact with secretions (e.g., sharing utensils, being coughed on) from a person who has tested positive for COVID-19, while that person was symptomatic; or

 - have been asked to self-isolate or quarantine by your doctor or a local public health official.